Workforges/workforges-frontend/README.md

-<h1 align="center">⚡ Workforges ERP — Frontend (React)</h1>
+# ⚡ Workforges ERP — Frontend (React)

-Workforges is a next-gen open-source, multi-tenant ERP.
+Workforges is a **next-generation open-source, multi-tenant ERP** built for small and medium businesses.

-This repository contains the React frontend, built for installing modular business applications.
-Workforges is a next-generation **open-source ERP platform designed for modular business apps.
+Unlike traditional ERPs where screens are fixed and rigid, Workforges allows **each company to design their own ERP screens using drag-and-drop** — no coding required.

-This repository contains the React frontend for modules like CRM, Sales, Inventory, HRM, Dashboard, Authentication — and many more in the future.
+This repository contains the **React frontend** for core modules such as CRM, Sales, Inventory, HRM, Dashboard — and many more coming soon.

 ---

+## 🧠 Why Workforges Is Different

+Most ERPs = hard-coded screens and expensive customization.
+Workforges = **each company gets its own customized interface.**
+Customer drags & drops fields
+↓
+Screen Builder saves settings (JSON)
+↓
+UI Engine reads settings
+↓
+Screen is generated automaticallyWorkforges is not just ERP.
+It is a **no-code ERP builder.**

+---

-## 📦 Modules in MVP (Phase-1)
+## 📦 Phase-1 Modules (MVP)

 - Authentication & Users
 - Dashboard